2024 Vault Rankings

 About Schulte Roth & Zabel LLP

-Among the New York elite, Schulte Roth & Zabel LLP has defined itself as the go-to firm for hedge funds and their ilk.
-While this practice focus translates into double-digit profits and aggressive growth during boom years, the firm has grown organically over the years.
+Among the New York elite, Schulte Roth & Zabel LLP has defined itself as the go-to firm for hedge fund and similar clients.
+This practice focus translates into double-digit profits and aggressive increases during boom years, and the firm has grown organically over the years.

 Hedging Their Niche

 Schulte was founded in 1969 by a group of young BigLaw associates—most from Cleary and Fried Frank—who wanted to escape the traditional BigLaw model.
-The firm found its place by working in areas that were mostly ignored by the big firms, like trusts and estates and the burgeoning field of hedge fund law, and soon was attracting clients like the Rockefeller and Lehman families.
+The firm found its place by working in areas, such as trusts and estates and the burgeoning field of hedge fund law, that were mostly ignored by large firms.
+Soon, the firm was attracting clients like the Rockefeller and Lehman families.
 Bill Zabel—who had written the winning brief in the landmark Supreme Court case Loving v.
 Virginia on behalf of the ACLU—focused on estate and tax planning and is still the head of the firm’s Individual Client Services Group today.

 Financial Services Focus

-Schulte Roth & Zabel today primarily advises clients in the financial services industry, with a particular emphasis on representing investment management firms.
-Relatively narrow in practice scope by BigLaw standards, Schulte trains its focus on investment management, corporate and transactional matters, and securities litigation—most notably—providing a one-stop shop for all the legal needs of hedge and private equity funds (of which it has counted hundreds as clients over the years).
-The firm has also enjoyed quite a bit of success in its regulatory and compliance, shareholder activism, and litigation practice areas.
-But make no mistake—the corporate and securities work still drives the firm, which is evident from the many investment banks, hedge and private equity funds, banks, broker-dealers, investment advisers, venture capitalists, and pension funds the firm counts among its clients.
+Schulte Roth & Zabel today primarily advises clients in the financial services industry with a particular emphasis on representing investment management firms.
+Relatively narrow in practice scope by BigLaw standards, Schulte specializes in investment management, corporate and transactional matters, and securities litigation—most notably—by providing a one-stop shop for all the legal needs of hedge and private equity funds (of which it has counted hundreds as clients over the years).
+The firm has also enjoyed success in its regulatory and compliance, shareholder activism, and litigation practice areas.
+Make no mistake—the corporate and securities work still drives the firm, which is evident from the many investment banks, hedge and private equity funds, banks, broker-dealers, investment advisers, venture capitalists, and pension funds the firm counts among its clients.

-Schulte represents a high percentage of the brand names of the fund industry, including private equity firm Cerberus—a client since 1990—and investment firms like Blackstone and Centerbridge.
+Schulte represents a high percentage of the brand names in the funds industry, including private equity firm Cerberus—a client since 1990—and investment firms such as Blackstone and Centerbridge.
 Both Schulte’s New York headquarters and its London office have been recognized for their investment management work.
-The U.K. office came to be largely due to a sharp uptick in European hedge fund activity, and more recently, the DC office was established to provide litigation and securities regulatory capability.
+The U.K. office was founded largely because of the sharp uptick in European hedge fund activity, and more recently, the DC office was established to provide litigation and securities regulatory capability.

 They’re Listening